-The Management Fundamentals Certificate is designed for employed executives, physicians, and other health care professionals seeking to advance their management and leadership capabilities.
+The Management Fundamentals Certificate is designed for employed professionals in the health care industry that are seeking to advance their management and leadership capabilities.

 Specific features of this design include:

 - The curriculum parallels the first portion of the Executive MHA curriculum.
 Students in the certificate who decide to pursue the Executive MHA can apply to that program and, if admitted, complete the degree by finishing the Executive MHA curriculum.

 - The curriculum includes a focus on the management of complex, integrated health systems, including the expanded role of physicians as providers, managers and leaders in those systems.

 - Program faculty are actively involved in applied research with health systems with a focus on integrated health system performance.

 - The on-campus sessions invite alumni and expert speakers to participate with students in symposia and other learning events.

 - Student complete the certificate in eight months.